GRIA08/InkCraft/README.txt

 Selected Git > Create Git Repository from the menu bar.
 In the Create a Git Repository dialog box, we entered the necessary information to initialize the repository.
-By default, the new repository is private, so we had the option to make it public.
+By default, the new repository is private, so we made it PIBLIC.

-14:10
+1410 UTC

 Cloning an Existing Git Repository